-William Edgar Knowles Middleton was born on 23 June 1902 in Wasall, UK.
+OSA Fellow William Edgar Knowles Middleton was born on 23 June 1902 in Wasall, United Kingdom.
 He moved to Canada in 1911.
-He received a BSc degree from the University of Saskatchewan in 1927 and an MSc, also from the University of Saskatchewan in 1929.
-From 1929 to 1946, he work for the Meteorological Service of Canada where he specialized on measurement and instrumentation including Canada's first automatic weather station.
-From 1946 to 1963 he became a Research Officer at the National Research Council in Ottawa in the optics branch of the Division of Physics where he specialized in colorimetry.
+He received a B.Sc. degree from the University of Saskatchewan in 1927 and an M.Sc., also from the University of Saskatchewan, in 1929.
+From 1929 to 1946, he worked for the Meteorological Service of Canada where he specialized on measurement and instrumentation including Canada's first automatic weather station.
+From 1946 to 1963, he was a Research Officer at the National Research Council in Ottawa in the optics branch of the Division of Physics where he specialized in colorimetry.
 He also taught a course for many years on meteorological instruments at the University of Toronto.

-From 1967-1978, after his retirement, Middleton moved to Vancouver, BC where he was a professor emeritus and honorary lecturer associated with the Department of the History of Medicine and Science at the University of British Columbia.
+From 1967-1978, after his retirement, Middleton moved to Vancouver, British Columbia, where he was a professor emeritus and honorary lecturer associated with the Department of the History of Medicine and Science at the University of British Columbia.

-Middleton served on OSA's Board of Directors in the 1950s and was awarded its hightest honor, the Frederic Ives Medal/Jarus Quinn Award.
+Middleton served on OSA's Board of Directors in the 1950s and was awarded its highest honor, the Frederic Ives Medal/Jarus Quinn Award in 1959.

 He was a member of the Royal Society of Canada, of the Inter-Society Color Council, and of OSA.
 In addition to the Ives Medal, he was elected to Fellow of the Royal Society of Canada in 1943 and he received the Patterson Medal in 1979.

 He died on 30 January 1998 in Edmonton, Alberta, Canada.